 Small businesses often struggle to fit their growth plans into tight budgets.
-Marketing becomes an area of ideas but not always action, due to concern over expense.
-Here are a number of tips from major online marketing sources to help you get the word out about your business – without getting too complicated and without overspending.
+Marketing becomes an area of ideas but not always action due to concern over expense.
+Here are several tips from major online marketing sources to help you get the word out about your business – without getting too complicated and without overspending.

 12 Small Business Marketing Tips

 - Give it away, now – Inc.com recommends giving your product away.
 Frozen Pints has had success with this technique, handing out their microbrew beer ice cream at independent beer events and open-air markets.
 A free sample allows customers to test your product and, if they like it, look for it locally or online.

 - Create a nugget-sized pitch – Constant Contact suggests that elevator pitches are crucial because our adult attention spans are much tinier than we might think – 7 seconds on average.
 That little window of focus gives you a chance to hold attention for just over a minute.
 Make sure you can explain what’s special about your business in a minute, frontloaded with a great hook.